haskell/cabal/README.md

   ```sh
   find . -name test.log|grep test-name
   ```

+  `test.sh` in the same directory as `test.log` is intended to let you rerun the test without running the actual test driver.

 * `Cabal:unit-tests` are small, quick-running unit tests on small pieces of functionality in Cabal.
 If you are working